 China Southern and Air China both offer free stopovers.
 There is no need to worry about a visa for this stopover as long as you stop in one of the 32 open ports and stay for less than 144 hours.
 This stopover is available for citizens of 53 countries.

 A few cities where you can make this free stopover include Beijing, Shanghai, Chengdu, Hangzhou, Tianjin, Chongqing, Wenzhou, and Wuhan.
 The cities can vary.
 Sometimes promotions are offered.
-Be sure to check with the airline before booking.
+Be sure to check with Air China or China Southern before booking.

 The only requirement is that you must have a confirmed ticket to a third country after your stopover.
 You can check the list of accepted nationalities on the Travel China Guide website.
 For more info, visit China Southern’s 144 hour transit page.
 Also, check out Air China’s layover page.

 Beijing and Shanghai are very convenient cities to make a stopover in if you are flying between East Asia or Oceania and North America.
 I made a stopover in Beijing on a flight from Sydney to Los Angeles.
 Two 12 hour flights back to back would have been exhausting.
 By making this stopover, I was able to break up the long journey and visit a really fascinating city.
 I was also able to take advantage of flying on a low-cost Chinese airline for the Beijing to Los Angeles leg.
 For more info, check out my guide: 144 Hours in Beijing Visa Free

 17. KLM and Air France Free Stopover in Amsterdam, Netherlands or Paris, France

 KLM and Air France offer passengers free stopovers for up to a year at no additional charge.
 You can stop over anywhere as long as you are connecting from KLM to KLM, Air France to Air France, KLM to Air France, or Air France to KLM.
 If you are connecting with another airline, this stopover isn’t available.